How to Choose a Web Designer

 - Ask them whether they will maintain your site after the initial design, and how much they'll charge for that.
 Some designers want to create new sites but don't want to maintain them.
 Someone like a virtual assistant (VA) may be able to maintain your site for a lower hourly fee, as long as the VA is skilled in website programming.
 Find out what types of programming are used in your site, so you can find someone to help you update it.

 - If you're going to maintain the site yourself, ask them if they'll design your site so that it is easily maintained by a business owner.
-We recommend Adobe Contribute for basic maintenance tasks to all our website design clients, as it's easy-to-use and if you make a mistake, you can "roll back" the website to a previous (good) version.
+You can have your site designed on a blog/CMS platform, like WordPress, which will allow you to edit the text and some of the graphics.

 - Make sure that your contract states that you own the copyright to the entire website (except, of course, for stock photos and graphic...the original photographer/artist owns the copyright to stock images).
-All content, including graphics that you hired someone to custom-create for you, should be owned by you.
+All content, including graphics that you hired someone to custom-create for you, and all the coding work, should be owned by you.

 - Make sure you own your domain name, even if the website designer registered it for you.